Nobel Prize controversies: 1998: Furchgott, Ignarro and Murad

-2003
+2003: Lauterbur and Mansfield

 The 2003 prize was awarded to Paul Lauterbur and Sir Peter Mansfield "for their discoveries concerning magnetic resonance imaging" (MRI).
+Two independent alternatives have been alleged, each of whom pioneered an important component of what became MRI imaging.
+Raymond Damadian showed magnetic differences between tissues could be medically significant, and made crude images.
+However these images were not medically useful due to impractically low speed and resolution.
+Herman Y. Carr pioneered the use of gradients in imaging, but only in one dimension and not on medical samples.
+Practical medical imaging uses a combination of these techniques, and more.

-Two independent alternatives have been alleged.
-Raymond Damadian first reported that nuclear magnetic resonance (NMR) could distinguish in vitro between cancerous and non-cancerous tissues on the basis of different proton relaxation times.
-He later translated this into the first human scan.
-Damadian's original report prompted Lauterbur to develop NMR into the present method.
+Damadian first reported that nuclear magnetic resonance (NMR) could distinguish in vitro between cancerous and non-cancerous tissues on the basis of different proton relaxation times.
+He later translated this into the first human scan, though it was very slow (5 hours) and low resolution (106 pixels).
+Damadian's original report motivated Lauterbur to develop NMR into the present method.
 Damadian took out large advertisements in an international newspapers protesting his exclusion.
+There has been speculation that Damadian was disfavored by the Nobel committee because he was an outspoken supporter of creationism.
+Overall, some believe that Damadian's work deserved at least a portion of the prize.

-Some researchers felt that Damadian's work deserved at least equal credit.
-Separately, Herman Y. Carr both pioneered the NMR gradient technique and demonstrated rudimentary MRI imaging in the 1950s.
+Carr both pioneered the NMR gradient technique and demonstrated rudimentary (one dimensional) MRI imaging in the 1950s.
 The Nobel prize winners had almost certainly seen Carr's work, but did not cite it.
 Consequently, the prize committee very likely was unaware of Carr's discoveries, a situation likely abetted by Damadian's campaign.

-Mansfield said in his autobiography that "the person who really missed out" the prize was Erwin Hahn for his contribution to the principles of spin echoes.
+Mansfield himself said in his autobiography that "the person who really missed out" the prize was Erwin Hahn for his contribution to the principles of spin echoes.

-2006
+2006: Fire and Mello

 The 2006 prize went to Andrew Fire and Craig C. Mello "for their discovery of RNA interference—gene silencing by double-stranded RNA".
 Many of the discoveries credited by the committee to Fire and Mello, who studied RNA interference in Caenorhabditis elegans, had been previously studied by plant biologists, and it was suggested that at least one plant biologist, such as David Baulcombe, should have been awarded a share of the prize.